All-About-Berlin/ursus/README.md

 *This* is a template.
 Pretty cool eh?
 ```

-Here is a simple template.
-Save it under `./templates/posts/entry.html.jinja`.
+Then, create a page template and save it as `./templates/posts/entry.html.jinja`.

 ```
 <!DOCTYPE html>